 To find a cheap train from Luton to London, book in advance.
 The train operators release their schedules early for booking.
 It's also wise to compare the providers and travel dates for the lowest prices.

-When departing from Luton, you have various train station options to start your route from including Luton, Luton Airport Parkway and London Luton Airport.
-When arriving in London, you can end your journey in train stations like London Victoria, London Euston and London Kings Cross.
+When departing from Luton, you have various train station options to start your journey from including Luton and Luton Airport Parkway.
+When arriving in London, you can end your trip in train stations like London Victoria, London St Pancras International and London Paddington.

 Here are some other resources that might have the information you need